 We invest in residential mortgage-backed securities, or "RMBS," including both non-Agency RMBS and Agency RMBS.
 We also invest in commercial mortgage-backed securities, or "CMBS," residential and commercial mortgage loans, including non-performing and reperforming loans, and residential transition loans, or "RTLs."
 We refer to RMBS and CMBS collectively as "MBS."
 Other than income from derivative instruments, as described below, we expect that all of the income of our non-Agency RMBS, Agency RMBS, CMBS, and mortgage loans will be qualifying income for purposes of the 95% gross income test.
 In the case of MBS treated as interests in a grantor trust for U.S. federal income tax purposes, we would be treated as owning an undivided beneficial ownership interest in the mortgage loans held by the grantor trust.
 The interest on such mortgage loans (and any mortgage loans that we own directly) would be qualifying income for purposes of the 75% gross income test to the extent that the obligation is adequately secured (or solely secured) by real property, as discussed above.
 In the case of MBS treated as regular interests in a REMIC for U.S. federal income tax purposes, income derived from REMIC interests will generally be treated as qualifying income for purposes of the 75% gross income test.
 If less than 95% of the assets of the REMIC are real estate assets, however, then only a proportionate part of our interest in the REMIC and income derived from the interest will qualify for purposes of the 75% gross income test.
 We believe that all of the income that we derive from interests in Agency REMICs will be qualifying income for purposes of the 75% gross income test.
 In addition, some REMIC securitizations include imbedded interest rate swap or cap contracts or other derivative instruments that potentially could produce non-qualifying income for the holders of the related REMIC securities.
-We expect that any interest income from an MBS that is not treated as an interest in a grantor trust or an interest in a REMIC will not
+We expect that any interest income test.
+Accordingly, we may choose to purchase or hold such assets in a TRS.